harshv01/MyAutoPano/README.md

 ## Overview

-This project, "MyAutoPano: Phase 2," is a part of the course RBE549 Computer Vision.
-The script involves computer vision techniques such as corner detection, feature matching, and image stitching.
+The purpose of this project is to stitch two or more images in order to create one seamless panorama image.
+This project is a part of the course RBE549 Computer Vision at Worcester Polytechnic Institute, Spring 2024 semester.

 **Stitches upto 8 images using cylindrical projection technique!**
 <br>